 MLN 121 Elementary French II Provides a continuation of MLN 120 with additional study in grammar, composition, and conversation.
 Prerequisite: MLN 120 or satisfactory proficiency.
 3 hours MLN 130 American Sign Language I This course introduces students to basic expressive and receptive skills in ASL, including grammatical structures, spatial referencing, and conversational vocabulary.
 Awareness of the Deaf community and how to share Jesus with the Deaf.
 All classroom activities are conducted without voice.
 3 hours MLN 131 American Sign Language II Continues to develop knowledge of ASL including expressive and receptive finger spelling, grammatical structures, as well as temporal and spatial structures, with an emphasis on vocabulary.
 Students will also broaden their understanding of the Deaf community and culture through interactions within the Deaf community.
 All classroom activities are conducted without voice.
 Prerequisite: MLN 130 or satisfactory proficiency.
 3 hours MLN 140 Elementary Chinese I Provides basic communication skills in Modern Standard Chinese.
 This course is designed for students with little or no prior experience in the Chinese language but who are interested in learning the basics of Chinese language and culture.
 Throughout the course, students are expected to develop language skills in listening, speaking, reading, and writing skills.
 However, the emphasis in this course will be on building students' communicative competence.
 Students will be able to communicate through written and verbal means in Chinese within given situations.
 3 hours MLN 150 Elementary Latin I Introduces students to the basics of Latin grammar, syntax, and vocabulary.
 Students will be introduced to the six indicative active tenses of first, second, third, third -io, and fourth conjugations, as well as those same tenses of the irregular verbs sum and possum.
 Students will learn about the present, imperfect, and future indicative passive tenses of first and second conjugations.
 The present infinitives, active and passive, will also be presented.
 Students will also learn about first, second, and third declension nouns; first, second, and third declension adjectives; special -ius adjectives; the reflexive adjective; interrogative adjectives; demonstratives; and numbers.
 Personal pronouns, reflexive pronouns, relative pronouns, and interrogative pronouns will also be taught.
-3 hours MLN 221 5 3 hours
+3 hours MLN 221 Intermediate French II A continuation of MLN 220 with emphasis on accelerated reading.
+Prerequisite: MLN 220 or satisfactory proficiency.
+3 hours